“Think like an Economist” – Why?

-Every field and subject has a unique language, special terminology, concepts and a way of communicating with the outside world.
+Every field and subject has a unique language, special terminology, concepts, and a way of communicating with the outside world.
 There is a unique thought process that goes behind its theories and policies.
 The book throws some light into an economist’s way of thinking in detail.
-In this article we will try to touchbase those areas and concepts.
+This article will try to touchbase on those areas and concepts.

 What are the roles of an Economist?

 According to the book “Thinking like an Economist,” an economist performs two major roles in an economy.
 Let us look at them in slight detail.

 Economics is a social science that uses scientific methods to explain how elements in an economy own, use and exchange the scarce resources and benefit from them.
 Economists make use of actual data, develop and test theories and apply them to explain the behavior of economic participants.

 The real world around us is very complex, with an infinite number of participants and economic activities occurring every second, minute, and hour.
 Economists beautifully simplify this complex maze of transactions and activities for us.
 For example, economists make use of facts and real-world data to explain complex problems in an economy, such as inflation, by starting from the source.
 They tell us how the quantity of money affects inflation, which sector or section of the economy is getting affected most, and then lead us to problem-solving.